hazelcast/hazelcast-reference-manual/src/ISemaphore.md

 }
 ```

-Let's limit the concurrent access to this resource by allowing at most 3 threads.
+Let's limit the concurrent access to this resource by allowing at most three threads.
 You can configure it declaratively by setting the `initial-permits` property, as shown below.

 ```xml
 <semaphore name="semaphore">